Ever wondered what the real difference is between an Americano and regular coffee?

 • If you prefer a stronger-tasting coffee drink that is lower in caffeine, the Americano is the perfect match for you.

-• If you’d rather drink an easy-going coffee that has a bit more caffeine to get your day started, regular coffee will work wonders for you.
+• If you’d rather drink an easy-going coffee with a bit more caffeine to start your day, regular coffee will work wonders for you.

 Americano vs. coffee side by side comparison.